open-contracting/standard/docs/guidance/map/framework_agreements.md

 ### Updating the contract value, period or items

-* If the initial contract value, period or items are subsequently updated, populate the contract's `.value`, `.period` and `.items` with the updated values.
+* If the award value, period or items are subsequently updated, populate the contract's `.value`, `.period` and `.items` with the updated values.

 ### Common operations